tenktz/fivem_server_status/README.md

 # Configuration

 2.1 Put your bot token from https://discord.com/developers/applications to config.json

-2.2 Go to index.js and find text "your_ip_here:port", just change it to your server ip:port 2.3 Get your bot invite link from your application and invite your bot to server
+2.2 Go to index.js and find text `"your_ip_here:port"`, just change it to your server ip:port

+2.3 Get your bot invite link from your application and invite your bot to server